-Lawsuit filed in the Supreme Court of Ohio on behalf of multiple voters challenging the state’s new General Assembly maps passed after the release of 2020 census data.
-The complaint argues that the new maps are drawn to lock in Republican veto-proof supermajorities in both chambers of the legislature and are therefore partisan gerrymanders in violation of the Ohio Constitution.
+Lawsuit filed on behalf of multiple voters against the Ohio Redistricting Commission challenging the state’s new General Assembly maps drawn with 2020 census data.
+The complaint argues that the new maps are drawn to lock in Republican veto-proof supermajorities in both chambers of the Legislature and are partisan gerrymanders in violation of the Ohio Constitution.
 The suit asks the court to declare the new maps invalid and order the creation of fair maps.
-Oral argument for this case and two related cases was held on Dec.
-8.

 The Ohio Supreme Court struck down the first set of maps, holding that they were partisan gerrymanders that violated the Ohio Constitution.
 The court ordered the commission to adopt new plans that comply with the state constitution, which were then also struck down by the court for failing to comply with the constitution.
 The commission’s third set and fourth of plans were similarly struck down by the state Supreme Court.
 For its fifth try, the commission resubmitted the third set of plans (which the Ohio Supreme Court already struck down).
 Unsurprisingly, the court also blocked these maps and ordered the commission to submit a sixth set of maps by June 3, which it failed to do.